azrim/ShadowBox/README.md

 ### 3. Encrypt & Submit
 Click "Encrypt & Submit":
-1. Sign a message to derive your encryption key
+1. Sign a message in your wallet to authorize FHE encryption
-2. Data is encrypted locally
+2. The frontend uses the Zama FHE relayer SDK to encrypt your inputs and generate a proof
-3. Encrypted payload is submitted to the smart contract
+3. The encrypted payload + proof is submitted to the `ShadowBoxCore` contract
-4. Wait for transaction confirmation
+4. Wait for the FHEVM transaction confirmation

 ### 4. Check Status
 Visit `/status` to view your submissions.
 You'll see: